tensorpix/benchmarking-cv-models/README.md

 **Advanced**

-`docker run --rm --ipc=host --ulimit memlock=-1 --gpus '"device=0,2"' -v ./benchmarks:/workdir/benchmarks ghcr.io/tensorpix/benchmarking-cv-models --batch-size 32 --n-iters 1000 --warmup-steps 100 --model resnext50 --precision 16-mixed --width 320 --height 320 --devices 2`
+`docker run --rm --ipc=host --ulimit memlock=-1 --gpus '"device=0,1"' -v ./benchmarks:/workdir/benchmarks ghcr.io/tensorpix/benchmarking-cv-models --batch-size 32 --n-iters 1000 --warmup-steps 100 --model resnext50 --precision 16-mixed --width 320 --height 320`

 **List all options:**

 `docker run --rm ghcr.io/tensorpix/benchmarking-cv-models --help`

+### How to specifiy GPUs to use

+If you want to use all available GPUs, then set the `--gpus all` docker parameter.

+If want to use for example GPUs at indicies 2 and 3, set `--gpus '"device=2,3"'`.

 ### Logging results to a persistent CSV file